 If you don’t want to participate in the competitive metagame, and would rather train your amiibo for personal use, please read our article on raising an amiibo to fight human players.

 Amiibo training is a very specific task, and for the best possible result, you will need to approach it with caution.
 You can’t just go all-out using combos and aerials: both are seen as “newbie tactics” by competitive trainers.
 Instead, you should remain grounded at all times, making sure to punish your amiibo for every aerial attack it uses against you.
 This is true regardless of whether or not your amiibo was fed equipment.

 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

-- Primary damage-racking moves: jab, forward tilt, down tilt, neutral special, side special, and down special.
+- Neutral options: jab, forward tilt, down tilt, neutral special, side special, and down special.
 Duck Hunt’s jab and forward tilt are best suited for close combat.
 High-Explosive Shot, Clay Shooting, and Mega Gunman should all be used from a distance.

-- Primary KO moves: forward smash.
+- Main KO moves: forward smash.
 In terms of KO moves, forward smash is just about all Duck Hunt has.
 It’s not very reliable, but with good timing and spacing, it can work.